 The logistics of leaving your pet at home while you’re on a trip are tricky, but taking a cat or dog aboard an airplane can be even trickier.
 For one thing, you’ll need to find a carrier that’s comfortable enough for an hours-long flight and meets your airline’s individual size requirements for bringing a pet in the cabin.
-(All the carriers in this story are for in-cabin travel, not for larger animals who would travel in the cargo hold.)
-The TSA does not have general guidelines for pet carriers, but carriers typically go through an X-ray machine (while pets must go through a metal detector, just like their owners), so it’s also a good idea to bring a leash or harness so your pet doesn’t break loose at security.
+Or, if an animal is too large for in-cabin travel, you’ll need an option suitable for the climate-controlled cargo hold.
+The TSA does not have general guidelines for pet carriers, but carriers typically go through an X-ray machine (while pets must go through a metal detector, just like their owners), so it’s also a good idea to bring a leash or harness, so your pet doesn’t break loose at security.

 Because there are so many variables, you should book your flight first.
-Some airlines limit the total number of pets allowed on each flight, so it’s important to buy a ticket as early as possible to ensure you and your pet have a spot.
+Some airlines limit the total number of pets allowed on each flight, so it’s important to buy a ticket as early as possible.
 Then you can choose a carrier and prep your pet for the flight.
 “Pets are often less stressed when there is some familiarity with their surroundings,” explains Annette Louviere, a veterinary consultant at Whistle.
 “Of course, once you get to the airport, you lose most of that control, but acclimating your pet to the carrier prior to travel can help greatly.”
+To help your dog or cat form a positive association with their temporary home, Gayle Martz, creator of the Sherpa bag, suggests using the carrier to transport your pet to a familiar place like a park or coffee shop.

 Read on for what to look for when choosing an airplane-friendly carrier for your furry friend, or use the handy links below to jump directly to our picks.